marcgg/marcgg.github.com/_posts/2020-03-23-recruitment-interviews-startup.md

 There are a lot of things interviewers need to get right, and it can take years of practice to be a confident interviewer.
 Here are the advices I usually share to people new to it:

-- ** Focus on the objective **, rate candidates based on it only.
+- **Focus on the objective**, rate candidates based on it only.
-- ** Always sell the position & the company **, regardless of the candidate.
+- **Always sell the position & the company**, regardless of the candidate.
 It might not be a fit today, but it might be one tomorrow.
-- ** Let the candidate answer ** and don’t be afraid of silence.
-It's easy to try to fill in unconfortable blanks in the conversation.
+- **Let the candidate answer** and don’t be afraid of silence.
+It's easy to try to fill in uncomfortable blanks in the conversation.
-- You need to ** be sure of your recommendation **, so dig deep to turn orange flags into red or green.
+- You need to ** be sure of your recommendation**, so dig deep to turn orange flags into red or green.
-- ** Contribute to improve the process **, and share any issues that could be addressed.
+- **Contribute to improve the process**, and share any issues that could be addressed.
-- ** Don't mistake enthusiasm for ability.
-Don't mistake quietness for a lack of motivation. **
+- **Don't mistake enthusiasm for ability.
+Don't mistake quietness for a lack of motivation.**
-- ** Rate regardless of time spent **.
-If you had a 20 minutes phone call that went very well, you should give a "hire" recomendation.
-The hiring manager will know the context and use your feedback accordlingly.
+- **Rate regardless of time spent**.
+If you had a 20 minutes phone call that went very well, you should give a "hire" recommendation.
+The hiring manager will know the context and use your feedback accordingly.
-- ** Do not share your opinion with other interviewers ** and do not try to read other people's feedback.
+- **Do not share ryour opinion with other interviewers** and do not try to read other people's feedback.
 Stay unbiased.
-- ** Don’t be influenced by the context **.
+- **Don’t be influenced by the context**.
 Being understaffed doesn’t mean we should hire anybody
 - **Have a few recurring questions**, [this way you'll be able to compare candidates][1].

 ### Expected Output